‘I want to be a playwright’ – playwriting careers explained

 - Creative writing degrees will give you the chance to learn about and try different creative writing forms, such as novels, short stories, poems and screenwriting as well as playwriting.
 Some universities ask for an A level, Scottish Higher or equivalent in English, some don’t.

 - There are a few degrees available to first-time university students that have more of a focus on playwriting.
-For example, the University of York runs a ‘theatre: writing, directing and performance’ degree that offers playwriting options in each year of study.

 There are specialist playwriting degrees available, though these tend to be at masters degree level – that is, for applicants who have already completed their first university degree or have a lot of relevant experience outside academia.
 Some like you to have studied a relevant subject for your first degree; others don’t mind what you’ve studied as long as you can prove that you’d be good at the course.